TykTechnologies/tyk-identity-broker/README.md

 #### `TykAPISettings.DashboardConfig.AdminSecret`

 The high-level secret for the Advanced API.
-This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Advanced API to create one-time tokens for access.
+This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Advanced Admin API to create one-time tokens for access.

 ### The `profiles.conf` file